nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-11-20-hold-on-lads-i-have-an-idea/index.md

 ---
 title: Hold on lads, I have an idea!
-description: "Explore an innovative idea for managing hierarchical employee data with a user-friendly interface, enhancing organizational efficiency and collaboration."
+description: Explore an innovative idea for managing hierarchical employee data with a user-friendly interface, enhancing organizational efficiency and collaboration.
 date: 2007-11-20
 creator: Martin Hinshelwood
 id: "289"